Module 2: AI-assisted code modernization

 -

-Note how LLM via the MTA AI respondant provides reasoning, change suggestions, and a fully converted Quarkus code approach to replace the existing approach.
+Note how the LLM via the MTA AI respondant provides reasoning, change suggestions, and a fully converted Quarkus code approach to replace the existing approach.

 -